Bishop Westcott Boys' School: Curriculum

-The school has three canteens: The Bake Ville, The Witches Brew and The Retreat.
+The school has two canteens: The Bake Ville and The Witches Brew.

+To cultivate a constructive competitive atmosphere, various activities are structured within an Inter-House framework, where students are assigned to one of four houses: ALLENBY, HASTINGS, NELSON, and WELLINGTON.
+These house names pay tribute to notable British Empire figures, with "Allenby" named after Edmund Allenby, "Hastings" honouring Warren Hastings, "Nelson" commemorating Horatio Nelson, and "Wellington" in recognition of Arthur Wellesley, 1st duke of Wellington.

 History

 The Bishop Westcott Boys' School was founded by Dr. Foss Westcott, Bishop of Chotanagpur, in 1927.
 The school originally consisted of a C-shaped "Main Building."
 A new hostel building was constructed, which houses an 800+ capacity dormitory.

 Campus

-The school consists of an office building, another building for the library and laboratory, a juniors hostel, a sick room, servants' quarter, staff residence, the principal's bungalow and playgrounds.
+The school consists of an office building, another building for the library and laboratory, a junior hostel, a sick room, a servants' quarter, a staff residence, the principal's bungalow and playgrounds.
 A swimming pool is under construction.
 A 1,000+ capacity auditorium offers modern facilities for students' cultural activity.

+Principal Tenure

 Alumni association

 The Ex-Westcottian Association (EWA) is the combined alumni of the boys' school, Bishop Westcott Girls' School, Namkum, Bishop Westcott Girls' School, Doranda, Bishop's School, Bahubazar and Bishop School Soiko, Khunti.

 Chapters operate in Calcutta and Delhi.